ericysun/FrontierTrailCam/README.md

 ### Technical Overview
 - Frontier TrailCam is built around the ESP32-CAM, an Arduino-compatible system-on-chip (SoC).
 The device features two physical controls on its side: a power switch and a mode button.
 - When powered on, pressing the mode button during startup launches the TrailCam’s built-in web server.
 Through this interface, users can adjust camera settings such as photo resolution and capture interval, as well as view a live feed to help position the camera.
 If the button is not pressed at startup, the camera will operate in automatic mode, capturing photos based on the previously saved settings
+- While waiting between photo captures, the ESP32-CAM enters deep sleep mode, and a DS3231 RTC module tracks time until the next wakeup to save power.
 - Captured images are stored on a microSD card located at the top of the device.
 Be sure to format the card using the FAT32 file system for proper functionality.
+- Two 18650 batteries are used to provide power.

 ### Webserver
 - Here is a quick showcase of the Frontier TrailCam Webserver: